 First, we should be asking, “can lice infest classrooms?”
 Head lice do not survive long off the head; once parted from the host, they will die in approximately 24 hours WITHOUT ANY INTERVENTION.
-There is a lot of confusion between different types of lice and other bugs perpetrated by the internet that leads people to believe that a massive amount of environmental cleaning is necessary to eliminate lice; it's not uncommon for even doctors and health professionals to believe in this myth if they have little personal experience with head lice.
-Save yourself a headache, and truly absorb these words: head lice cannot infest environments, period, therefore pest control in a classroom should not include using pesticides for head lice in the room.
+There is a lot of confusion among different types of lice and other bugs perpetrated by the Internet that leads people to believe that a massive amount of environmental cleaning is necessary to eliminate lice; it's not uncommon for even doctors and health professionals to believe in this myth if they have little personal experience with head lice.
+Save yourself a headache, and truly absorb these words: head lice cannot infest environments, period; therefore, pest control in a classroom should not include using pesticides for head lice in the room.

 Many school personnel takes the chance anyway, feeling pressure from parents and staff to control the situation, at a loss for other options, and working off of inaccurate information.
 But it's important to know that many lice fumigation sprays are filled with harsh chemicals that people and pets inhale, and they may cause side effects for the children and teachers who are exposed.